hakanai/haqua/README.markdown

 JButton:

-* When switching look and feel at runtime, segmented buttons no longer lose their borders.
+* When switching look and feel at runtime, segmented buttons no longer lose their borders (SegmentedButtonBorderLossTest, JI-9014067)

 JToggleButton:

-* When switching look and feel at runtime, segmented toggle buttons no longer lose their borders.
+* When switching look and feel at runtime, segmented toggle buttons no longer lose their borders (SegmentedButtonBorderLossTest, JI-9014067)

 JComboBox: